 The Marinade

-The Gouri Kishan Incident and the Culture of Body Shaming in India; Where Men Instigate, Women Endure, and Society Looks Away
+When Silence Speaks Louder: The Gouri Kishan Incident Reveals Deep-Rooted Gender Bias and Societal Complicity; Where Men Instigate, Women Endure, and Society Looks Away

 Nov 15, 2025